JSRobertOuimet/toastier/README.md

 - `"left"`
 - `"topLeft"`

-These values take into account the SASS variable `$toastOffset`, which defines a "buffer" from the edge of the window.
+These values take into account the SASS variable `$toastOffset`, which sets a "buffer" from the edge of the window.
 Feel free to override it.

 `duration` [optional]
 Type: Number
 Default: `2000` (milliseconds)

-How long the toast notification will appear on screen before fading out and disappear.
+`duration` defines how long the toast notification will appear on screen before fading out and disappear.

 ## License